 Palau's response to Nearshore Fisheries has been inadequate.
 Investment in MPAs has yielded some good results, but it is not enough.
 The majority of reef fishery resources are not protected via MPAs or rules and regulations, and there are key gaps in knowledge that are essential for managing nearshore fisheries.
 Alternatives, such as aquaculture and offshore fisheries, are not yet functioning enough to reduce pressure on nearshore fisheries, and may not divert enough consumption to stop population crashes.
-Palau's National Government has invested relatively little into managing Nearshore Fisheries; a wide and disparate group of local and international nonprofits, semi-government institutions, and academia have taken on the responsibility but with little coordination.
+Palau's National Government has invested relatively little into managing Nearshore Fisheries; a wide and disparate group of local and international semi-government institutions, nonprofits, and academia have taken on the responsibility but with little coordination.
 Information on nearshore fisheries is thus widespread and at times, conflicting.

 SOE Indicator 16.
-Abundance of Commercially Important & Large Fish These findings from the PICRC Coral Reef Monitoring 2017 SOE, and to provide as comprehensive a snapshot as possible now implemented a monitoring program to accurately document food fish status and trends over time (Gouezo et al. 2017).
-This data is included here to illustrate the body of information available, for comparison to the
+Abundance of Commercially Important & Large Fish now implemented a monitoring program to accurately document food fish status and trends over time (Gouezo et al. 2017).
+This data is included here to illustrate the body of information available, for comparison to the 2017 SOE, and to provide as comprehensive a snapshot as possible in the face of limited data.